kubernetes/kubernetes/docs/getting-started-guides/aws.md

 ...
 ```

-The scripts will attempt to guess the correct size of the master and worker nodes based on `${NUM_MINIONS}`, in particular for clusters less than 50 nodes it will
+The scripts will attempt to guess the correct size of the master and worker nodes based on `${NUM_NODES}`, in particular for clusters less than 50 nodes it will
 use a `t2.micro` for clusters between 50 and 150 nodes it will use a `t2.small` and for clusters with greater than 150 nodes it will use a `t2.medium`.

 It will also try to create or reuse a keypair called "kubernetes", and IAM profiles called "kubernetes-master" and "kubernetes-minion".